The Definitive Guide to Landing Your Investment Banking Internship

 Demonstrate Your Accomplishments

-Bullet points on your resume should demonstrate your accomplishments and should reflect a bigger picture narrative.
-If you have a great story that demonstrates your action orientation, it should be on your resume.
-If you have a great experience on your resume, you should have one or several stories about that experience that demonstrate characteristics that are attractive to investment banks.
+Bullet points on your resume should demonstrate your accomplishments and contribute to a broader narrative.
+If you have a great story that showcases your action orientation, it should be on your resume.
+If you have a noteworthy experience on your resume, you should have one or several stories about that experience that illustrate characteristics that are attractive to investment banks.

-One approach that works well is the S.T.A.R.
+An effective approach is the S.T.A.R.
 (Situation, Task, Action, Result) Method.
-Describe the situation, the task you were required to do, what you did, and what the result was.
+Begin by describing the situation, the task you were required to do, specific actions you took, and the resulting outcome.
 Only the action and result should be on your resume, whereas the situation, task, action, and result should all contribute to a story you tell that relates to the experience on your resume.

 Your Pitch

-You should be ready with your personal pitch for two settings: networking and interviews.
-It should feel natural.
-Think “show don’t tell.”
+You should be ready with your personal pitch tailored to both networking and interview settings, ensuring it feels natural.
+Focus on engaging rather than simply conveying information–“show, don’t tell.”

 The Networking Pitch

-The networking version of your pitch is typically somewhere between 15-60 seconds and can vary depending on the situation.
-The goal of the personal pitch in this sort of setting is to take the listener from “don’t know, don’t care” to “we should talk more to this person.”
+The networking version of your pitch should typically last 15 to 60 seconds and can vary depending on the situation.
+The goal of the personal pitch in this sort of setting is to transition the listener from “don’t know, don’t care” to “we should talk more to this person.”

 The Interview Pitch

-Most investment banking interviews will kick off with some variation of the questions “tell me about yourself” or “walk me through your resume.”
+Most investment banking interviews begin with some variation of “tell me about yourself” or “walk me through your resume.”

-A good answer to this opening interview question is typically 1-2 minutes.
-The goal of your answer is to demonstrate that you are a strong candidate, that you are a great fit for the investment banking analyst role, and to create momentum going into the rest of the interview.
-Many candidates fall into the trap of listing out a chronological order of everything they’ve done since high school and don’t take the opportunity to differentiate themselves going into the rest of the interview.
+A good answer to this opening interview question is typically 1 to 2 minutes.
+Your goal is to demonstrate that you are a strong candidate and a great fit for the investment banking analyst role, building momentum for the rest of the interview.

-A good answer to this interview question includes a unique accomplishment that not many other people can say and covers 2-3 of the character traits banks are looking for in candidates.
-You should also explain the “why” behind 2-3 important decisions you’ve made that led to that accomplishment.
-And then segue into laying the groundwork for why you want to go into investment banking as well as why you are interested in the firm where you are interviewing.
+Instead, aim to differentiate yourself by sharing a unique accomplishment that few others can claim, covering 2-3 of the character traits banks are looking for in candidates.
+Additionally, explain the “why” behind 2-3 important decisions you’ve made that led to that accomplishment.
+Then, transition smoothly to why you are pursuing investment banking and your specific interest in the firm you are interviewing with.

 While there’s a wide range of questions you may get in interviews, there are some key themes you’ll encounter that you should be ready to address.